 Waiho i te toipoto, kaua i te toira.

 Let us keep close together, not far apart.

 Do you live in Rotorua or within about one hour’s drive from Rotorua in the Waiariki Region (including Whakatane, Tauranga, Taupo and Tokoroa)?

 You can study Primary Teaching by distance with the support of the Rotorua Initial Teacher Education (ITE) hapori.
-The teaching venue and homeroom for this initiative is based at Mokoia intermediate School, Rotorua.
+The teaching venue and homeroom for this initiative is based at a local school in Rotorua.

 If you have ever thought about becoming a primary teacher and want to study locally, now is the time to apply.
 You can do this full-time (3 years) or part-time (6 years).

 The exciting hapori initiative has been operating since February 2020, and is delivered in partnership by University of Canterbury School of Teacher Education and the Rotorua Principals’ Association.

 You will complete the highly-recognised Bachelor of Teaching and Learning (Primary) programme.
 Much of the learning will be by distance learning.
 Additionally, once a term the kaihautū (leader), a UC lecturer, will provide face-to-face workshops at a local school in Rotorua, to mentor and support you to learn strategies and skills to become an effective and dynamic UC teacher graduate.
 The UC based Kaihautū will provide regular monthly on-line meetings and will be available online more informally throughout the academic year.
 The support package allows Rotorua-based students to have curriculum-based, face-to-face lectures and workshops in Rotorua twice a year with high quality UC lecturers who have specialist knowledge.

 So what do you have to commit to in Rotorua?

 Once a term meetings with the kaihautū (leader), a UC lecturer, and each semester face-to-face lectures/workshops will be organised (approximately 3-4 days per semester).